cisagov/ScubaGear/baselines/powerplatform.md

 <!--Policy: MS.POWERPLATFORM.1.1v1; Criticality: SHALL -->
 - _Rationale:_ Users creating new Power Platform environments may inadvertently bypass data loss prevention (DLP) policy settings or misconfigure the security settings of their environment.
 - _Last Modified:_ June 2023
-- Note: This control restricts creating environments to users with Global admin, Dynamics 365 service admin, Power Platform Service admins, or Delegated admin roles.
+- Note: This control restricts creating environments to users with Global admin, Dynamics 365 service admin, Power Platform service admins, or Delegated admin roles.

 #### MS.POWERPLATFORM.1.2v1
 The ability to create trial environments SHALL be restricted to admins.